dgem/kube-101/0 Prerequisites.md

 ```

 ## Docker Configuration
-Becuase our certificate is self signed, you need to setup an insecure registry:
+Because our certificate is self signed, you need to setup an insecure registry:
 ![Docker Preferences][dockerpref]

-## VMWare / VirtualBox
-You will also need VirtualBox or VMWare to allow Minikube to create a Virtual Machine.

 [dockerpref]: DockerPrefs.png "Docker Preferences"